robdmoore/NQUnit/README.md

 Runs QUnit tests inside .NET by using WatiN.

-Based on [Joshua Flanagan's original work](http://www.lostechies.com/blogs/joshuaflanagan/archive/2008/09/18/running-jquery-qunit-tests-under-continuous-integration.aspx), but updated to work with the latest version of WatiN (2.0.5 at the time of writing) and QUnit.
+Based on [Joshua Flanagan's original work](http://www.lostechies.com/blogs/joshuaflanagan/archive/2008/09/18/running-jquery-qunit-tests-under-continuous-integration.aspx), but updated to work with the latest version of WatiN (2.1.0 at the time of writing) and QUnit.

 There is also an extension to get the QUnit tests working in NUnit.
 It is easy to copy this extension and change it to work with your favourite unit testing framework.

+While this library still works there are much better solutions available now such as [Chutzpah](http://chutzpah.codeplex.com/).

 Installation
 ------------